DeneSparta/AdminSim/README.md

 OpenSim is used to create a virtual environment (or world with regions of land).

-Summary:\r
+Summary:
 It can perform the following 'Tasks' on single or multiple instances:
 - Console commands,
 - Broadcast Alerts,
 - Backup to Oar, r32 files etc,